Indianapolis Colts: Move to Indianapolis

 Upon the Colts' arrival in Indianapolis over 143,000 requests for season tickets were received in just two weeks.
-The move to Indianapolis, however, did not change the recent fortune of the Colts, with the team appearing in the postseason only once in the first 11 seasons in Indianapolis.
-During the 1984 season, the first in Indianapolis, the team went 4–12 and accounted for the lowest offensive yardage in the league that season.
+The Colts did not change their name despite Indianapolis' lack of history of horse breeding and racing.
+The move did not change the recent fortune of the Colts, with the team appearing in the postseason only once in the first 11 seasons in Indianapolis.
+During the 1984 season, the first in Indianapolis, the team went 4–12 and accounted for the lowest offensive yardage in the league.
 The 1985 and 1986 teams combined for only eight wins, including an 0–13 start in 1986 which prompted the firing of head coach Rod Dowhower, who was replaced by Ron Meyer.
 The Colts, however, did receive eventual Hall of Fame running back Eric Dickerson as a result of a trade during the 1987 season, and went on to compile a 9–6 record, thereby winning the AFC East and advancing to the postseason for the first time in Indianapolis; they lost that game to the Cleveland Browns.

-Following 1987, the Colts did not see any real success for quite some time, with the team missing the postseason for seven consecutive seasons.
-The struggles came to a climax in 1991 when the team went 1–15 and was just one point away from the first "imperfect" season in the history of a 16-game schedule.
+After 1987, the Colts did not see any real success for quite some time, with the team missing the postseason for seven consecutive seasons.
+The struggles came to a climax in 1991 when the team went 1–15 and was just one point away from the first all-losing season in the history of a 16-game schedule.
 The season resulted in the firing of head coach Ron Meyer and the return of former head coach Ted Marchibroda to the organization in 1992; he had coached the team from 1975 to 1979.
 The team continued to struggle under Marchibroda and Jim Irsay, son of Robert Irsay and general manager at the time.
 It was in 1994 that Robert Irsay brought in Bill Tobin to become the general manager of the Indianapolis Colts.

-Under Tobin, the Colts drafted running back Marshall Faulk with the second overall pick in the 1994 and acquired quarterback Jim Harbaugh as well.
-These moves along with others saw the Colts begin to turn their fortunes around with playoff appearances in 1995 and 1996.
+Under Tobin, the Colts drafted running back Marshall Faulk with the second overall pick in the 1994 NFL draft and acquired quarterback Jim Harbaugh as well.
+These Colts began to turn their fortunes around with playoff appearances in 1995 and 1996.
 The Colts won their first postseason game as the Indianapolis Colts in 1995 and advanced to the AFC Championship Game against the Pittsburgh Steelers, coming just a Hail Mary pass reception away from a trip to Super Bowl XXX.

-Marchibroda retired following the 1995 season and was replaced by Lindy Infante in 1996.
+Marchibroda retired after the 1995 season and was replaced by Lindy Infante in 1996.
+In the 1996 season, the Colts went 9–7 and had their season end in the Wild Card Round with a 42–14 loss to the PIttsburgh Steelers.
 After two consecutive playoff appearances, the Colts regressed and went 3–13 during the 1997 season.